Wissam2001/ProdNet/README.md

 # Results and Analysis 📋
 - **Evaluation Metrics:** The quality of the discovered multiplication algorithm is assessed using Mean Squared Error (MSE) and regularization terms.
   In theory, a perfect solution would yield an MSE of exactly zero.
 However, due to numerical approximation limits in computer calculations, the MSE typically reaches extremely small values (on the order of 1e-15), which indicates a highly accurate solution.
 - **Results:** The discovered algorithms for 2by2 and 3by3 matrices size are presented in the 5th ISPR international conference.
-The link will be provided soon.

 # Contributing 🤝
 Contributions are welcome!
 You can experiment with the model and explore new matrix multiplication algorithms by adjusting a few key parameters: